 Also, if you don’t have a cast iron skillet, I highly suggest it.
-It’s affordable, easier than you think to work with, and it’s a champion in the kitchen.
+It’s affordable, easier to work with and maintain than you think, and it’s a champion in the kitchen.
 From perfect fried eggs to an entire roasted whole chicken (coming soon) and of course, this Dutch Baby, it’s a must-have.

 You can also make this savory by substituting the sugar with a creamy goat cheese and adding some halved cherry tomatoes in the mix (yum!)
 Top that with fresh basil and you just impressed everyone at your house, even if it’s just you.
 Hi, Brunch Superstar.